darakeon/dfm/site/Tests/Browser/README.md

 # Running tests

-Main Make commands:
+The tests are easier to run using docker.

+This make is prepared to create the machine AND to be used inside of it.

+At your terminal:

-- `machine`: creates and enters a docker machine to run the tests;
+- `machine`: start the docker container to run tests
+- `rm`: remove the docker container

+Inside the docker machine:

-- `setup`: sets the environment to run the tests inside the machine;
+- `setup`: build and run the site
+- `clear`: stop site and clear db
-- `resetup`: clear and reset the environment;
+- `resetup`: call clear then setup
-- `test`: run the tests
+- `test`: run the automated browser tests